-lending/leasing: the Group grants credit to its customers (loans, advances, temporary overdraft etc.) or finances a lease or grants an advance or a loan to its employees (staff loan, cash advance, etc.).
+- Lending / Leasing: The Group grants credit to its customers (loans, advances, temporary overdraft etc.) or finances a lease or grants an advance or a loan to its employees (staff loan, cash advance etc.). - Bank Guarantees: The Group issues bonds and guarantees (contingent exposure).

-- bank guarantees: The Group issues bonds and guarantees (contingent exposure). - trading (money market placement, foreign currency trading, etc.) activities: The Group makes money market placements with another bank/institution or engages in trading activities where the exchange of monetary value and transfer of ownership of purchased assets is not simultaneous.
+• Trading (money market placement, foreign currency trading etc.) activities: The Group makes money market placements in another bank/institution or engages in trading activities where the exchange of monetary value and transfer of ownership of purchased assets is not simultaneous.
 There is counterparty risk, which creates a billateral risk of loss.

-The Group uses its internal ratings system to assess the risk of default (i.e. probability that a customer will become 90 days past due on an obligation) and the risk of loss in the event of default (i.e. the estimated size of loss the Group will incur in the event of a default).
+The Group uses its internal ratings system to assess the risk of default (probability that a customer will become 90 days past due on an obligation) and the risk of loss in the event of default (the estimated size of loss the Group will incur in the event of a default).
 The Group's credit risk rating systems and processes differentiate exposures in order to highlight those with greater risk factors and higher potential severity of loss.
-This provides predictive capability for asseessing the borrower's likelihood of default and the acceptable risk mitigants required to cushion the residual credit risks for each transaction.
+This provides predictive capability for assessesing the borrower's likelihood of default and the acceptable risk mitigants required to uselino residual credit risks for each transaction.